• Skip to primary navigation

 glue cork roll to paper or terra cotta vase

-The reason I spray painted the box is because I wanted to only partially cover it with cork.
+The reason I spray painted the box is that I wanted to only partially cover it with cork.
 I’m in love with the neutral look of white and stained wood and I thought the cork and white would also have that fresh clean neutral look.
-I adhered the cork to the box using my handy dandy battery operated Ryobi glue gun.
-Something else I’m in love with. (find it here on Amazon)
+I adhered the cork to the box using my handy dandy battery-operated Ryobi glue gun.
+Something else I’m in love with.

 wrap a vase with cork (2)